cockroachlabs/cockroachdb-runbook-template/README.md

 In practice, CockroachDB operators will strive to automate most of the checks and procedures.
 This template, however, is focused on documenting the detailed checklists and steps comprising individual operational procedures.
 The automation of these procedures is not in scope of this document.

-If a Cockroach Labs Enterprise Architect (CEA) participates in a deployment rollout, a customer will receive consultative assistance with:

-- Review of the custom runbook
-- CockroachDB best practices

 ---